By AP and Samantha

 I’ve had trouble figuring out my skin type.
 I’ve thought that I had combo skin for most of my life, but recently I found out that my skin was on the dry side.
 Using products that stripped my skin of dryness was very detrimental for my skin.
 It is extremely important to know your skin type and to buy products accordingly.

-3 Steps to Determine Your Skin Type
+Simple Steps to Determine Your Skin Type

 Step 1: Find a mirror